marinapapap/CV/README.md

 ## Hobbies

-As a creative individual that has a variety of skills in the visual arts, I enjoy making videos both professionally _and_ for leisure - you can see some of my work via my instagram handle @marinapapap.
+- A creative individual who enjoys the visual arts, I make videos both professionally _and_ for leisure - instagram handle @marinapapap.

-Having taken an early interest in the sciences, pursuing it in my earlier school years, I have carried this interest with my into adulthood and enjoy reading popular science literature (my favourite writer being Jim Al-Khalili).
+- Having pursued the sciences in my earlier school years with Physics, Chemistry and Maths A-Levels, I have carried this interest with me into adulthood with my favourite popular science writer being Jim Al-Khalili.
+- Roller-blading and indoor climbing take up my more active interests.